 FIT employs a variety of procedures and processes that ensure the regular assessment of ethics and integrity.
 With respect to institutional policy, FIT maintains a policy library consisting of all current policies.
-This library is easily accessible to all through the public-facing website (https://www.fitnyc.edu/policies/index.php and FIT Policy Library).
+This library is easily accessible to all through the public-facing website (FIT Policy Library).
 The Policy Advisory Group (PAG), which has cross-divisional representation, reviews and revises existing institutional policies through the perspective of each of the college's divisions.
 Policy implementation plans stipulate the regular, periodic review of each policy listed in the library.